jacobjma/point-segment-matching/README.md

-# point-segment-matching
+# Point Segment Matching
-Structural similarities and strain in atomic resolution images
+Point segment matching is a method for finding structural similarities in sets of points point with repeating structures.
+The main application is within atomic resolution imaging.

 ![abstract](/notebooks/abstract.png?raw=true "Polycrystaline graphene")